Alice Magaw

-Alice Magaw (1860–1928) was an American nurse known for her work on anesthesia.
+Alice Magaw (November 9, 1860 – February 17, 1928) was an American nurse known for her work on anesthesia.
 Her innovations helped lead to major advances in modern surgery and earned her the title of the 'mother of anesthesia.'

 Early life and education

 Alice Magaw was born on November 9, 1860, in Coshocton, Ohio, to Thomas and Nancy Elizabeth Magaw.
 In 1881, the Magaw family relocated to the Five Corners area of Rochester, Minnesota.
 Magaw attended the Women's Hospital School of Nursing in Chicago, Illinois, from 1887 to 1889 with her friend Edith Graham and Edith's older sister, Dinah.

-Magaw married Dr. George Kessel, a fifty-two-year-old widow with four children, on May 23, 1908.
+Magaw married Dr. George Kessel, a fifty-two-year-old widower with four children, on May 23, 1908.
 The Kessels lived in Cresco, Iowa.
 The Kessels separated in 1919.

 Career

 After graduating from the Women's Hospital School of Nursing in 1889, Magaw worked as a private duty nurse in Chicago.
 In 1893, Magaw became the anesthetist for Drs.
 William J. and Charles H. Mayo at St. Mary's Hospital in Rochester, Minn., a position she held until 1908 when she married Dr. George Kessel.
 Magaw continued her anesthesia career delivering anesthetics to patient's at the Kessel Hospital in Cresco, Iowa, but returned to practice at the Mayo in the early 1920s after her separation from Dr. Kessel.
 Her delivery of fourteen thousand anesthetics without an anesthesia-related death established a record for the safety of the practice of anesthesia by nurses.
 She incorporated hypnotic anesthesia and the Open Drop method in her work, needing less chemical anesthesia with both techniques which helped reduce the risk of overdose.